‘How Can I Generate More Leads for My Finance Company?’

 The sales team, however, are finding that they are having difficulty in speaking to people as they are finding them uninterested and unresponsive.
-James furthered his research and learned that people no longer wish to be contacted and sold to in this way anymore.
+Therefore, James furthered his research and learned that people no longer wish to be contacted and sold to in this way anymore.

 Did You Know?
 90% of cold calls end in failure, with only 5% even picking up the phone.

-James came to a quick conclusion that this was such a huge waste of time and resource.
+James came to a quick conclusion that this was such a huge waste of time and resources.
 Inbound marketing is the way forward, because, as we’ve previously mentioned, you’re only dealing with people who are interested in the services his company has to offer and these leads are qualified.

 Over £5,000 a Year on Print Ads